 - Bob's "Stop the tape!
 Stop the tape" discussion of the painfully fun Wilson vs. White video (which you can see also embedded below) at kgov.com/wilson-white-soteriology-101 and kgov.com/wilson-white-soteriology-102.

 * Marston & Forster: The expanded (2000) edition of their classic book God's Strategy in Human History shows that early Christian leaders taught free will and rejected heresies that denied genuine free will.
 Scripture, and not church history, is authoritative on a debate over predestination and free will.
-However, Marston & Forster's observations, including the valuable information below, that the early Christian leaders taught free will, can help those many believers who are taught wrongly that the early Christian leaders opposed libertarian free will.
+However, Marston & Forster's observations, including the valuable information below, that the early Christian leaders taught free will, can help those many believers taught wrongly that the early Christian leaders opposed "libertarian" free will.